Parade goers want more. Give it to them, with a little lagniappe to boot!

 1.Assembled in Metairie using materials that are made in the USA

 We live here too so we want to have the biggest impact on the local economy as we possibly can.
 We hire local folks to assemble our beads and provide them a decent wage.
-The pony beads we use are made in Oakland, New Jersey.
-We are hoping to find a local company able to produce the beads but we’re happy to know they are made in the USA.
+The pony beads we use are made in New Jersey.
 Even though some of our findings are imported, we are about +95% made in the USA.

 2.We use NO toxic materials or paints